 Filled was the air with a dreamy and magical light; and the landscape

-Lay as if new created in all the freshness of childhood.”
+if new created in all the freshness of childhood.”

 Henry Wadsworth Longfellow (1807-1882)